Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

 \subsection{Simulation}

-We consider three complementary simulation designs.
-First, we generate series using a block bootstrap approach.
-While this does not allow us to compute and compare with an analytical expression for --or an arbitrarily accurate estimate of-- true risk, it allows us to assess, albeit in a blunt manner, the extent of overfitting under minimal assumptions.
-Second, we consider a Gaussian factor model.
+We consider two complementary simulation designs.
+First, we consider a Gaussian factor model.
 In that design, the Gaussian assumption underlying the theory applies, and we can furthermore compute the true risk for comparison.
-Finally, we keep with the factor model but sample the outcome unit's residuals from their empirical distribution, thus assessing the robustness of the theory and the relative performance of different model selection methods in a more realistic design in which we can still compute the true risk.
+Second, we keep with the factor model but sample the outcome unit's residuals from their empirical distribution, thus assessing the robustness of the theory and the relative performance of different model selection methods in a more realistic design in which we can still compute the true risk.